ahoannon/EDMC_ConstructionHelper/README.md

 Until I get around to writing a preferences gui you can customize things like the position of the overlay window in there by opening the file `EDMC_ConstructionHelper.py` and changing the values for the settings in the upper part of the file.

+## Technical Stuff

+This plugin is based on the `ColonisationConstructionDepot` logfile event that **FDev** introduced with the "Corsair" update on Tuesday April 8 2025.
+It identifies construction sites by the fact that it sees such an event from there and then tries to come up with a suitable name for the station with the same
+MarketID.

 ## ToDo

 - find and fix bugs
 - preferences gui
 - remove finished construction sites
 - display current ship cargo
+- sort goods by category
 - option to use the [EDMC Overlay](https://github.com/inorton/EDMCOverlay) plugin instead of the TK window
 - remember construction sites between **EDMC** sessions